 On-Erie Beach played a significant role in the African American community in Northeast Ohio from the 1920s to the 1940s.
 Located in western Lorain, the beach may have been the only African American owned and operated beach in the area.
 On-Erie Beach lay along State Route 2, near present-day West 21st and Martin Drive.
 The beach was also near Stop 110 on the Lakeshore Electric Railway, now Franke Drive.
-A round trip there by interurban cost of 60 cents in 1934, worth roughly $12 in 2021.
+A round trip there by interurban cost of 60 cents in 1934, roughly $13 in today’s dollars.

 Early on, On-Erie Beach was sometimes referred to as “Erie-on-the-Beach,” one of a string of various names it acquired over the years.
 The beach was intended as a “summer colony,” an exclusively African American summer resort, with various privately owned cabins on site.
 The site was 33 acres in size, and a 3½ acre plot for a summer home was sold early on to the Phillis Wheatley Society, which helped young African American women find jobs.